On this blog, I encourage you to understand how the world works and to take control of your financial destiny.

-Is a market condition where securities prices are falling because sellers (bears) have overwhelmed buyers (bulls) and the market outlook is pessimistic (bearish).
+This is a market condition where securities prices are falling because sellers (bears) have overwhelmed buyers (bulls) and the market outlook is pessimistic (bearish).

-Is a market condition where securities prices are rising because buyers (bulls) have overwhelmed sellers (bears) and the market outlook is optimistic (bullish).
+This is a market condition where securities prices are rising because buyers (bulls) have overwhelmed sellers (bears) and the market outlook is optimistic (bullish).

-An investor buys a stock or security and holds it with the hope that the price will rise.
+This is when an investor buys a stock or security and holds it with the hope that the price will rise.

-Trading technique in which a trader sells a stock/security that they have borrowed through their broker with the expectation that the stock’s price will decline and they can then buy the stocks back at a lower price, return the stocks to the lender and keep the difference as profit.
+The is a trading technique in which a trader sells a stock/security that they have borrowed through their broker with the expectation that the stock’s price will decline and they can then buy the stocks back at a lower price, return the stocks to the lender and keep the difference as profit.

-Is a risk management technique in which you spread your investments over different asset classes (stocks, bonds, commodities, real estate, currencies) so as to reduce the exposure you have to any one asset and reduce the risk of your entire portfolio.
+This is a risk management technique in which you spread your investments over different asset classes (stocks, bonds, commodities, real estate, currencies) so as to reduce the exposure you have to any single asset and reduce the risk of your entire portfolio.

-The proportion of funds invested in each asset class is reflective of the risk appetite/tolerance, goals and time frame for investing set by the investor.
+The proportion of funds invested in each asset class is reflective of the risk appetite/tolerance, goals, and time frame for investing set by the investor.

-Is the uncertainty of returns and the potential for financial loss.
+Financial risk refers to the uncertainty of returns and the potential for financial loss.
 Every investment carries a level of risk, but some investments are riskier than others.

 In investing, there is a relationship between risk and return.
 The higher the risk, the greater the potential for higher returns or larger losses.
 The lower the risk, the greater the probability of lower returns or smaller losses (comparatively).

-Rate of change in the price of a stock or security.
+Market volatility is the rate of change in the price of a stock or security.
 Stock prices normally move up and down.

 Is the ability to convert an asset into cash quickly enough without suffering slippage or loss in value.
 Liquidity is usually dependent on the availability of ready market participants to fill the other side of the transaction.